schrolla/ScubaGear/baselines/teams.md

 *Custom apps*: apps not published to the Teams store, such as apps under development, that users “sideload” into Teams.

-### 2.8.1 Policy
+### Policy

+#### MS.TEAMS.8.1.1
-- Agencies SHOULD allow all apps published by Microsoft, but MAY block specific Microsoft apps as needed.
+Agencies SHOULD allow all apps published by Microsoft, but MAY block specific Microsoft apps as needed.
+- _Rationale:_ TODO
+- _Last modified:_ February 2023

+#### MS.TEAMS.8.2.1
-- Agencies SHOULD NOT allow installation of all third-party apps or custom apps, but MAY allow specific apps as needed.
+Agencies SHOULD NOT allow installation of all third-party apps or custom apps, but MAY allow specific apps as needed.
+- _Rationale:_ TODO
+- _Last modified:_ February 2023

+#### MS.TEAMS.8.3.1
-- Agencies SHALL establish policy dictating the app review and approval process to be used by the agency.
+Agencies SHALL establish policy dictating the app review and approval process to be used by the agency.
+- _Rationale:_ TODO
+- _Last modified:_ February 2023

-### 2.8.2 Resources
+### Resources

 - [Manage app permission policies in Microsoft Teams \| Microsoft Docs](https://docs.microsoft.com/en-us/microsoftteams/teams-app-permission-policies)